Improving Generalization of Neural Combinatorial Optimization for Vehicle Routing Problems via Test-Time Projection Learning: Experiment

 \subsection{Versatility study}

 \paragraph{Versatility on the Other Model}

-The versatility of our proposed techniques was further investigated by replacing the base model from LEHD to POMO, a well-known method trained by RL.
+The versatility of our proposed techniques is further investigated by replacing the base model from LEHD with POMO, a well-known model trained by RL.
 We compare POMO, which is equipped with our proposed projection and MVDF technique, against POMO using KNN and the seed projection method.
-As shown in the Table. \ref{tab:versatile_pomo}, our method on POMO surpasses the compared approaches, indicating promising adaptability to different base models.
+As shown in the Table \ref{tab:versatile_pomo}, our method on POMO surpasses the compared approaches, indicating promising adaptability to different base models.

 \paragraph{Versatility on Different Distributions}